 The report has to show if they can include any of the following systems in the project, whilst still being cost effective and practical.
 These include:[su_list icon=”icon: angle-double-right” icon_color=”#03569a”]

 - Decentralised energy supply systems based on energy from renewable sources

 Regulation 25A came into effect on 9th July 2013.
-It is important to note that this regulation applies to all work submitted after that date.
-However, projects are exempt from the regulation if they: Commenced work before 9th July 2013 – Served an initial notice on or before 8th July 2013 and work commenced onsite on or before 9th.
+It is important to note that this regulation applies to all work submitted to planning authorities after that date.
+However, some projects are exempt to these new rules.
+For example, if work commenced before 9th July 2013, then your project won’t need a report.